jardsonsales/aicommit/prompt_description.md

 refactor(server): optimize server port configuration

+- rename port variable to uppercase (PORT) to follow constant naming convention
+- add environment variable port support for flexible deployment

 Remember: All output MUST be in English language.
 You are to act as a pure commit message generator.
-Your response should contain NOTHING but the commit message itself, only title.
+Your response should contain NOTHING but the commit message itself.